 I have to say, seeing her incision scar after left us feeling pretty silly for ever thinking that just 10 days after her initial “spay” we wouldn’t see anything.

 We still don’t know.
 We reached out to Callie’s rescue organization and they were just as baffled as we were.
 When they tried to reach out to the veterinary hospital in Tennessee who had “spayed” Callie, they stood by their false records and provided no reimbursement (or empathy, may I add).
 Luckily, Callie’s adoption coordinator and the director of the rescue were more empathetic and reimbursed me for the procedure out of their own money and kindness, along with providing support and apologies for all the confusion.

 How a dog can go into a hospital for a spay and walk out un-spayed will remain an unsolved mystery.

 As I’ve told our story, I’ve heard similar cases with Southern rescue dogs.
 Perhaps they’re spaying so many dogs a day that they miss some every now and then, or perhaps it was something more malicious, or just a fluke.
 Did she ever even go under anesthesia?
-We actually chuckle at the idea of her going into the hospital and emerging victorious; evading surgery like a sleuth!
-We’re just glad it’s all over, our Callie girl is happy and healthy, and it didn’t end with an accidental litter!
+We actually chuckle at the idea of her going into the hospital and emerging victorious; evading surgery!
+Hurrah!
+We’re just glad it’s all over, our Callie girl is happy and healthy, and it didn’t end with an accidental litter.

-My advice to anyone rescuing or adopting a dog: not everything is black and white.
-I’m not saying don’t believe medical records, but proceed with caution and trust your gut.
+My advice to anyone rescuing or adopting a dog: things are not always what they seem.
+I’m not saying don’t believe medical records, but proceed with caution and trust your gut (and your vet!)
 Rescue dogs are like a box of chocolates, you never know what you’re going to get!